scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 requires a fundamentally different interaction flow as show in Figure :ref:`data-flow`.

-This general system presents a variety of challenges in mathematics, systems and software development.
+Crowdsourcing adaptive data collection presents a variety of challenges in mathematics, systems and software development.
 These challenges stem from the storage and connection of responses to the adaptive sampling algorithm.
 Any such system needs to process, store and receive crowdsourcing responses, and this has served as a barrier to developing such a system.

 .. figure:: figures/data-flow.png
     :scale: 50%